Renovamen/Just-a-Cube/README.md

 # Just-a-Cube

 A rubik's cube solver.
-Based on http://www.mark-lundin.com/projects/cube/.
+The cube simulator is from [Cuber](https://github.com/marklundin/cube).